amplitude/amplitude-docs/content/collections/experiment/en/app-level-permissions.md

 ---
 id: 52e1fdb9-b354-4012-b8de-d378c68cbf26
 blueprint: experiment
-title: 'Set app-level user permissions in Experiment'
+title: 'Set app-level user permissions in Amplitude Experiment'
 source: 'https://help.amplitude.com/hc/en-us/articles/4416438117147-Set-app-level-user-permissions-in-Experiment'
 this_article_will_help_you:
   - 'Set user permissions for Amplitude Experiment that are independent of and separate from those used in Amplitude Analytics'